 ‘Show respect’: Rahul slams Sadhvi Pragya remark on Hemant Karkare

-New Delhi, Apr 19: Congress president Rahul Gandhi on Friday cautioned against BJP politician Sadhvi Pragya Singh Thakur for disrespecting a person who served the nation at the cost of his life.
+New Delhi, Apr 19: Congress president Rahul Gandhi on Friday cautioned against Bharatiya Janata Party (BJP) politician Sadhvi Pragya Singh Thakur for disrespecting a person who served the nation at the cost of his life.

 "Hemant Karkare gave his life protecting India.
 He must be treated with respect," Gandhi said in a tweet.